-- develop and document a risk minimisation plan in collaboration with parents/guardian, by assessing the potential for accidental exposure to allergens while the child at risk of anaphylaxis is in the care of the Service (particular attention should be given to mealtimes as this is a significant risk for children with food allergies) - ensure the ASCIA Action Plan includes: - o specific details of the child's diagnosed medical condition - o supporting documentation (if required) - o a recent photo of the child - triggers for the allergy/anaphylaxis (signs and symptoms) - o first aid/emergency action that will be required - o administration of adrenaline autoinjectors - o contact details and signature of the registered medical practitioner - o date the plan should be reviewed - ensure that a child who has been prescribed an adrenaline auto-injection device is not permitted to attend the OSHC Service without a complete auto-injection device kit (which must contain a copy the child's anaphylaxis medical management plan) - ensure that all staff in the Service know the location of the auto-injection device kit - collaborate with parents/guardians to develop and implement a communication plan and encourage ongoing communication regarding the status of the child's allergies, this policy, and its implementation - request parental permission to display a child's ASCIA Action Plan in key locations at the OSHC Service, for example, in the main area of the OSHC service, near the kitchen, and / or near the medication cabinet - ensure action plans are easily accessible to educators and other staff if privacy is a concern - display ASCIA First Aid Plan for Anaphylaxis (ORANGE) in key locations in the OSHC Service - ensure that all staff responsible for the preparation of food are trained in managing the provision of meals for a child with allergies, including high levels of care in preventing cross contamination during storage, handling, preparation, and serving of food.
-Training will also be given in planning appropriate menus including identifying written and hidden sources of food allergens on food labels - ensure supervision s managed consistently across mealtimes to maintain effective risk minimisation strategies - ensure that a notice is displayed prominently in the main entrance of the OSHC Service stating that a child diagnosed at risk of anaphylaxis is being cared for or educated at the Service, and providing details of the allergen/s (Regulation 173(2)(f))
+- ensure the risk minimisation plan is specific to our OSHC Service environment, activities, incursions and excursions, and the individual child and is reviewed annually - ensure that a child who has been prescribed an adrenaline auto-injection device is not permitted to attend the OSHC Service without a complete auto-injection device kit (which must contain a copy the child's anaphylaxis medical management plan) - ensure that all staff in the Service know the location of the auto-injection device kit and the child's ASCIA Action Plan - collaborate with parents/guardians to develop and implement a communication plan and encourage ongoing communication regarding the status of the child's allergies, this policy, and its implementation - request parental authorisation to display a child's ASCIA Action Plan in key locations at the Service, where educators and staff are able to view these easily whilst ensuring the privacy, safety and wellbeing of the child (for example, in the child's room, the staff room, kitchen, and / or near the medication cabinet) - display ASCIA First Aid Plan for Anaphylaxis (ORANGE) in key locations in the OSHC Service - ensure that all staff responsible for the preparation of food are trained in managing the provision of meals for a child with allergies, including high levels of care in and close attention to preventing cross contamination during storage, handling, preparation, and serving of food.
+Training will also be given in planning appropriate menus including identifying written and hidden sources of food allergens on food labels. - ensure the child with an allergy receives the right food/snack/meal by implementing a two-person check, where a second educator checks that the right child receives the right meal - ensure supervision is managed consistently across mealtimes to maintain effective risk minimisation strategies - ensure that all relief staff members in the OSHC Service have completed training in anaphylaxis management including the administration of an adrenaline auto-injection device, awareness of the symptoms of an anaphylactic reaction and awareness of any child at risk of anaphylaxis, the child's allergies, the individual anaphylaxis medical management action plan and the location of the autoinjection device kit - display an emergency contact card by the telephone - ensure risk assessments for excursions consider the risk of anaphylaxis - ensure that risk assessments for transporting children by the OSHC Service consider potential risks of anaphylaxis

-- ensure that all relief staff members in the OSHC Service have completed training in anaphylaxis management including the administration of an adrenaline auto-injection device, awareness of the symptoms of an anaphylactic reaction and awareness of any child at risk of anaphylaxis, the child's allergies, the individual anaphylaxis medical management action plan and the location of the autoinjection device kit - display an emergency contact card by the telephone - ensure risk assessments for excursions consider the risk of anaphylaxis - ensure that a staff member accompanying children outside the OSHC Service carries a copy of the anaphylaxis medical management action plan with the auto-injection device kit - ensure an up-to-date copy of the medical management plan and/or ASCIA action plan is provided whenever any changes have occurred to the child's diagnosis or treatment.
+- ensure that a staff member accompanying children outside the OSHC Service carries a copy of the child's ASCIA Action Plan with the auto-injection device kit - ensure an up-to-date copy of the ASCIA Action Plan is provided whenever any changes have occurred to the child's diagnosis or treatment- [note ASCIA Action Plans do not expire and are valid beyond their review date]